API Beauty is in the eye of the Clients: 2.2 Million Maven Dependencies reveal the Spectrum of Client-API Usages: Introduction

-The key findings of our study are as follow: (i) on the clients-side, we found that \percdepnotused of declared dependencies do not translate into API usages at the bytecode-level; (ii) on the libraries API side, we confirm Hyrum's law: when considering the most popular, i.e. used, version of each library, it is very likely that every public member is used; (iii) meanwhile, we notice that every API can be reduced to a small fraction and still fulfill the needs of a majority of the clients.
-The size of this fraction varies from one API to another in relation to a diversity of a library API purpose, size, and usage.
-Our dataset is large enough to include some of the most extreme cases that occur in the extraordinary practice of software development, e.g., a very small API with only annotations, some giant APIs which clients use in a very focused way, or even some artifacts that are massively used even if they have no public members. (iv) in particular, we show that we can systematically determine a relevant ratio of the hidden API Vs. clients satisfaction.
-The median value of this ratio among our libraries API is 83\% of the API that can be hidden while still serving \mediancore of the clients.
+The key findings of our study are as follows: (i) on the clients-side, we found that \percdepnotused of declared dependencies do not translate into API usages at the bytecode-level; (ii) on the libraries-side, we observe the following: when considering the most used version of each library, it is very likely that every public member is used; (iii) meanwhile, we notice that every API can be reduced to a small fraction and still fulfill the needs of a majority of the clients.
+The size of this fraction varies from one API to another, as library API purpose, size, and usage differ.
+Our dataset is large enough to include some of the most extreme cases that occur in the extraordinary practice of software development, e.g., a very small API with only annotations, some giant APIs which clients use in a very focused way, or even some artifacts that are massively used even if they have no public types.

-The contributions of this paper are as follows: \begin{itemize} \item The concept of API reuse-core, and a procedure to compute it, which can be used to focus API learning and maintenance. \item A public dataset of \nblibraryga APIs and \nbrdependency dependencies~\cite{Zenodo2019} along with an open reproduction package~\cite{CodeRepo2019}.
-This large dataset can fuel the ongoing research initiatives in the areas of dependency management and release engineering. \item Novel empirical evidences about Maven dependencies and the existence of a compact core in popular JVM-based APIs.
-These evidences open new directions to improve Maven's build process and to systematically reduce the size of APIs. \end{itemize}
+The contributions of this paper are as follows: \begin{itemize} \item A systematic large-scale analysis of of \nbrdependency Maven client - API relations. \item A public dataset of \nblibrarygav libraries (union of all versions of the \nblibraryga most popular libraries) and \nbclientgav clients drawn from Maven Central~\cite{Zenodo2019} along with an open reproduction package~\cite{CodeRepo2019}.
+This large dataset can fuel the ongoing research initiatives in the areas of dependency management and release engineering. \item Novel empirical evidence about Maven dependencies: all APIs include a small set of types that is used by the majority of their clients, while most API types are used by at least one client, when considering the most popular version of an API.
+These findings open new directions to improve Maven's build process and to focus effort on the relevant subset of APIs for maintenance and migration tasks. \end{itemize}